-See section 38(c)(3)(C) and related regulations for limitations on the credit for thrift institutions, regulated investment companies, and real estate investment trusts increasing research activities on line 15 is limited to the amount of tax attributable to your taxable income from the proprietorship, partnership, S corporation, estate, or trust generating the credit.
-Figure the research credit limitation separately for each business enterprise by using the following formula:
+See section 38(c)(3)(C) and related regulations for limitations on the credit for thrift institutions, regulated investment companies, and real estate investment trusts.

 Line 15.-If line 15 is smaller than line 7, see Carryback and Carryforward of Unused Credit on page 1.